 See Graduate Travel, an archive of recent graduate student travel.

 Graduate students are encouraged to participate in a variety of professional activities on campus and elsewhere, with various travel support available.
 Our students participate in the mathematical events local to Pacific Northwest, have traveled to summer schools (e.g., to MSRI (of which we are a member) and to IMA), and participated in various internships and national and international conferences.
 See the recent list of students who were successful in getting travel and other awards.
 We advertise the events for graduate students in the Newsletter, by occasional email, and we keep track of these in the list of graduate opportunities.Graduate School maintains a professional development website and events calendar.

 See the variety of possibilities for Graduate Student Travel support.

 AWARDS AND SCHOLARSHIPS

 OSU Graduate School Awards are listed here.
-See also Graduate School 2018-19 awards matrix with deadlines and other information.
 Students interested in being nominated should discuss it with their adviser.

 - NSF Graduate Fellowship information (Deadline for Mathematics October 2018).
 [Please talk to your adviser about this].
 You can also participate in sessions organized by Graduate School that can help you to write the proposal.
 These sessions are periodically advertized.

 - Another opportunity is to apply for the Department of Energy's Office of Science graduate Student Research http://science.energy.gov/wdts/scgsr .

 - MSRI Graduate Summer School [2018 Department deadline Nov.11 for major professors to nominate their students to Graduate Committee].

 - Wei Family Private Foundation scholarships, for students of Chinese heritage pursuing a degree in the College of Science.
 Deadlines are communicated by College of Science to Graduate Committee, which makes the selection based on major professor's input.

 - There is a variety of scholarships and fellowships available for incoming students, and prospective students are considered for these.
 Some are administered by Graduate School, and some are administered by College of Science.
 Deadlines and rules are communicated by Graduate Committee.